 REmd Editor: Change the paragraph below of this subclause as follows (#CID 4441, 4443):

-This subclause describes a sync frame transmission procedure for uplink traffic, which minimizes the time for medium synchronization for a STA that is changing from Doze to Awake in order to transmit.
+This subclause describes a sync frame transmission procedure for uplink traffic, which minimizes the time for medium synchronization for a STA that is changing from doze state to awake state in order to transmit.
+The sync frame is a frame that triggers a Data frame, if any is available, from the receiving STA. (#4441, 4443)

 When a STA is requesting for a sync frame transmission, a STA may also request an AP to protect a RAW slot in a RAW defined in the Slot Duration field (9.4.2.191 (RPS element)) or a time duration at a TWT defined in the Nominal Minimum TWT Wake Duration field (9.4.2.199 (TWT element)), or by setting the Time Slot Protection Request field in the Sync Control field to 1.
 A STA may also request an AP protection for a TXOP duration after the expiration of a wakeup timer as described in 10.48.2 (Rescheduling of awake/doze cycle).
 The time slot protection is not requested if the Time Slot Protection Request field is equal to 0.
 When an AP receives a Sync Control frame from a STA with the Time Slot Protection Request field equal to 1, the AP shall protect a time slot that is assigned for the STA in a RAW, or a time duration that is assigned for the STA at a TWT, or a TXOP duration after the expiration of a wakeup timer of the STA with NAV-setting frame exchanges.
 Note that NAV-setting frame exchanges refer to any frame that can set NAV to other third-party stations, and an AP has the flexibility to choose any NAV-setting frame exchanges for protection.